 Unlike templated approaches to insurance automation, with IPA, it’s unnecessary to know exactly where each piece of relevant data is in a given loss run report.
 That’s because IPA uses natural language processing and transfer learning to “read” documents much like a human would.
 An effective automated document processing tool will be able to discern context, enabling it to find relevant data no matter where’s it’s located.

-With IPA, an insurance company can fully automate the processing of loss run reports by training the model on just a few dozen actual reports.
+With IPA, insurance companies can fully automate loss run processing by training the model on just a few dozen actual reports.
 The IPA tool will then “read” the reports and pull out relevant data for input into the underwriting system.
 A process that takes a employee hours to complete, IPA completes in seconds.

 What’s more, an insurance process automation tool doesn’t get tired and makes mistakes such as keying in data incorrectly.
 The tool is highly accurate, handling some 95% of documents – leaving only a few reports for employees to manage.